 The board of directors' evaluation of its own performance and expertise should include an evaluation of the composition of the board and the manner in which its members function, both individually and as a group, in relation to the objectives set out for its work.
 Such a report will be more comprehensive if it is not intended for publication.
-However such reports should be made available to the nomination committee.
+However, such reports or relevant extracts therefrom should be made available to the nomination committee.
 The board of directors should consider whether to use an external person to facilitate the evaluation of its own work.